In a recent post on X/Twitter I highlighted my favorite longs currently. The companies:

 The one that I have been itching to write up, but haven’t, is Hamilton Insurance Group.
 Part of my hesitancy had to do with me wanting to see a few quarters more of underwriting performance.
 Especially after the 2024 hurricane season, I felt it was necessary to see where the provisions came out.
 Now that 2024 is behind us and the 2024 10-K is out, I think now is a perfect time to post this.
 HG 0.00%↑ has been public for a little over a year and I think this is where the opportunity lies, it seems as though the market has been waiting to see (and still is) a proved out underwriting operation, I also believe given the size, it is difficult for funds of a certain aum to enter a material position (at $5b aum a 2% position would be approximately 5% of the entire company as of 3/5/2025).

 Barely a SMID cap now I find this to be an insurer with strong fundamentals underwriting profitable business with a unique balance sheet that is trading below book value and has steadily grown book value per share from $16.49 in Q3 of 2023 to $22.95 in Q4 of 2025.
+Hamilton is, as of this moment, a shell for it’s assets with an insurance business as an option.
 As always, none of this is investment advice and I am not immune to making errors.
 I like sharing what I find interesting and hope along the way I can highlight certain companies that I think are performing well and are poised to continue performing well; Hamilton hits these marks.
 People will scoff at insurance companies, and many will put it in the too hard pile.
 However, I find insurance and insurance companies fascinating.

 Overview